Ray Ranson: Business career

 Ranson started his second career in sports finance and insurance while still playing football professionally.
 In 1990, he formed an insurance broker that created the first ever personal accident scheme for the Professional Footballers' Association, the union for all current and former footballers across the English Football Leagues.

 After ending his professional playing career in 1995, Ranson formed a joint venture with The Benfield Group, which later became Benfield Greig, an independent reinsurance and risk intermediary company founded by Chelsea director Matthew Harding.
 While at the company, Ranson developed a range of innovative sports contingency and personal accident insurance products for the professional sports industry.
 Ranson departed Benfield Greig shortly before the organization listed on the London Stock Exchange in 2003.

 In 1998, Ranson became an advisor to Registered European Football Finance, a Guernsey-based captive insurance company with institutional backers including Barclays.
 The company funded more than £150 million of football player transfers for professional clubs on a sale and leaseback basis, managing the principal and interest payments on a quarterly basis over a player's contract duration.

 In 2004, Ranson formed Prozone Sports Ltd, a market-leading performance analysis platform that supplied analytics to prominent professional clubs including F.C.
 Barcelona, Manchester United, Liverpool F.C. and Arsenal F.C.
 Ranson sold the business to Sport Universal Process in 2011 for an undisclosed sum before it eventually became a part of STATS Perform.

 In the same year, Ranson formed a consortium that made an unsuccessful £30 million bid for Aston Villa.
 Ranson made a second offer in 2005, this time for £45 million, which was also rejected.

-In 2006, Ranson formed Sports Asset Management, an asset management firm that provided access to professional sports-related investments, including stakes of professional players' contracts and specialty insurance against career-ending injuries.
+In 2006, Ranson formed Sports Asset Management, a firm that provided access to professional sports-related investments, including stakes of professional players' contracts and specialty insurance against career-ending injuries.